-If you want to integrate your web form with ScheduleOnce, you'll need to set up your web form to redirect to an external URL and include the submitted form data in the URL.
+If you want to integrate your web form with OnceHub, you'll need to set up your web form to redirect to an external URL and include the submitted form data in the URL.

-In this article, you'll learn about integrating your web form with ScheduleOnce using URL parameters.
+In this article, you'll learn about integrating your web form with OnceHub using URL parameters.

-Note This article describes how to send information from your web form to a ScheduleOnce Booking page.
-It's also possible to redirect booking confirmation data from your ScheduleOnce Booking form to a web form using URL parameters.
+Note This article describes how to send information from your web form to a OnceHub Booking page.
+It's also possible to redirect booking confirmation data from your OnceHub Booking form to a web form using URL parameters.

 Using URL parameter with web form apps

-To integrate your web form with ScheduleOnce, you must ensure that the web form can pass parameters to the Thank you page.
+To integrate your web form with OnceHub, you must ensure that the web form can pass parameters to the Thank you page.

-Copying the Website embed or Website button code from ScheduleOnce
+Copying the Website embed or Website button code from OnceHub

-- Select a publishing option that you will add to your Thank you page.
+- Select the publishing option you will add to your Thank you page.

-- In the Select a Booking page step, select the Booking page that you would like to integrate with your web form
+- In the Select a Booking page step, select the page you want to integrate with your web form

 - Select Customer data is passed via URL parameters from the Customer data step.

 - In the Booking form step, you can select one of the two options below:

 - Skip the Booking form: Skipping the OnceHub Booking form helps you maximize your booking conversions and provides your Customers with a quicker booking process.